 Take your job seriously.
 List your achievements and why you think you deserve a promotion; look for an opportunity for advancement.
 Contact people in the same field to see if you can find a better option out there to help you meet your goal.

-Every job and career is different, but it is essential to know how to advance or make more money.
-Maybe you can pick up some overtime take a course to advance your career.
+Every job and career is different, but knowing how to advance or make more money is essential.
+Maybe you can pick up some overtime and take a course to advance your career.

 Reduce Your Consumer Debt

 Take a look at all your debt, especially the high-interest debt!
 Do you have a balance on your high-rate credit card interest?
-It would be best to focus on getting rid of debt, costing you a lot of money per month.
+It would be best to focus on getting rid of debt, costing you a lot of monthly money.